Porter County Juvenile Detention Center (coed)

 You can support your loved ones at Porter County Juvenile Detention Center (coed) on InmateAid, if you have any immediate questions contact the facility directly at 219-465-3520.

-The Porter County Juvenile Detention Center (coed) is a medium to low-security detention center located at 1660 South State Road 2 Valparaiso, IN that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Porter County Juvenile Detention Center (coed) is a medium to low-security detention center located at 1660 South State Road 2 Valparaiso, IN that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 Juvenile detention, as part of the juvenile justice continuum, is a process that includes the temporary and safe custody of juveniles whose alleged conduct is subject to court jurisdiction who require a restricted environment for their own and the community’s protection while pending legal action.
 Juvenile detention may range from the least restrictive community-based supervision to the most restrictive form of secure care.
 The critical components of juvenile detention include: